James-Yu/LaTeX-Workshop/CONTRIBUTING.md

 # Contributing to LaTeX-Workshop

 Please notice that we can reject any kinds of pull requests.
+Especially, we will reject any requests for changes on default values of settings.
+We also reject requests adding additional recipes to default settings.

 ## Quickstart